castle-engine/castle-engine/examples/platformer/README.md

 - Sound and music.

-- All UI states you expect from a usual game — main menu, options (with volume configuration), pause, credits, and of course the actual game.
+- All UI states you expect from a usual game — main menu, options (with volume configuration), pause, credits, game over and of course the actual game.

 Using [Castle Game Engine](https://castle-engine.io/).